-Hamdan Foundation Announces Winners Of Its Educational Awards And World Giftedness Center Awards For 2024
+Hamdan Foundation Announces Winners of Its Educational Awards and World Giftedness Center Awards for 2024

-(MENAFN- Dubai PR Network) Dubai, UAE, 21 January 2025: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences announced the winners of its prestigious educational awards for 2024.
+(MENAFN- Virtue mena) Dubai, UAE, 21 January 2025: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences announced the winners of its prestigious educational awards for 2024.
 These accolades celebrate exceptional contributions to education at both local and international levels, recognizing outstanding individuals, schools, and institutions that have made significant strides in advancing educational practices and supporting gifted students.

 On the local level, 42 winners were honored across six categories: Distinguished Student, Distinguished Teacher, Distinguished School, Distinguished Educator, Distinguished Undergraduate University Student, and Education Supporting Institutions.
 The awards reflect the Foundation’s commitment to fostering a culture of excellence and innovation in education within the UAE.